Date of Thesis Acceptance

 In this senior thesis, I analyze the legalistic framework of Whitman College’s Title IX grievance policy from 2011-2016 and its effect on the public understanding of Title IX.
 Examining the Office for Civil Rights’ push for collegiate adjudication of sexual assault as a direct result of the 2011 Dear Colleague Letter (DCL), I find that the DCL shifts the focus of Title IX from equal representation to student safety.
 I argue that this shift led to a series of campus policies that speak in legalese, but have none of the authority of the law.
 For me, the exigency of college Title IX grievance policies stems from a failure of the legal system to provide justice for victims of sexual assault.
 Yet, I found that Title IX does not resolve that exigency or provide justice.
 Employing a feminist deconstructive strategy, I argue that the legalistic framework in collegiate adjudications (which are not legal proceedings) portray themselves as a fair system that putatively delivers justice.
 I also argue that meeting the standards of the judicial system can never develop into justice.
 I utilize a feminist interpretation of Jacques Derrida’s theory of deconstruction to demonstrate how required collegiate adjudication of sexual assault functionally decriminalizes rape instead of offering a just means of redress.

-Sex discrimination in education -- Law and legislation -- United States, Campus violence -- United States, Whitman College -- Dissertation collection, College students Civil rights United States, Rape Law and legislation, Whitman College 2016-- Rhetoric Studies
+Sex discrimination in education -- Law and legislation -- United States, Campus violence -- United States, College students -- Civil rights -- United States, Rape Law and legislation, Whitman College 2016 -- Dissertation collection -- Rhetoric Studies

 Public Accessible Thesis